konjitfitsum/konjitfitsum/README.md

 📚 Eager to learn and adapt to new technologies

-*Strong problem-solving and critical thinking skills
+🧠🛠️Strong problem-solving and critical thinking skills

-*Collaborative team player with a growth-oriented mindset
+🧑‍💻👨‍💻Collaborative team player with a growth-oriented mindset

 <p align="left">
   <!-- Frontend -->